joebenassi/JCAT/JCAT/User-Help/App_Profile_Creation_Guide.md

 		<telemetry>[]</telemetry>
 	</channel>

 <strong>Notes: </strong>The above example meets the minimum requirements to define an App Profile.
-The parts contained in brackets are specific to the App, and would not be included in a real App Profile.
+The parts contained in brackets are specific to the App, and would <strong>not</strong> be included in a real App Profile.
+They will be removed in subsequent examples.
 <br>
 <br>